Tornadoes of 2000: July

 There were 148 tornadoes confirmed in the U.S. in July.

 July 14 (Canada)

 A severe thunderstorm over the Rockies tracked eastward across the province during the early evening on July 14.
 At 7:00 MDT, an F3 tornado touched down and moved toward Green Acres Campground at Pine Lake, Alberta.
 12 people at the campground were killed and over 100 were injured.
 Winds up to 300 km/h caused $15.2 million (2000 Canadian dollars) in damage to the campground.
 Overall, it ranks as the fourth-deadliest tornado in Canadian history.

+July 19 (Philippines)

+A strong tornado with winds of about 174 mph (280 km/h) and a width of about 33 feet (10 meters) struck a coastal village in Naval, Biliran at around 2:00 PhST, almost leveling the coastal village of Sto.
+Niño.
+The tornado seriously injured 25 people, rendered 418 people homeless, and damaged at least 92 houses, causing P15 million in losses.
+It also severely damaged the Biliran Provincial Hospital and its main, women's, and health buildings which resulted in P3 million in structural damage, and injuring four patients from broken glass.
+It also knocked down power and telephone lines, and destroyed a portion of the Naval Provincial Hospital's press room.

 July 25

 A moderate outbreak of 14 tornadoes took place across Minnesota, 12 of these were rated F0; however, a violent storm hit the city of Granite Falls in Yellow Medicine County, which killed one and injured 15.
 The tornado first touched down in rural parts of the county west-northwest of Granite Falls, hitting the city at 6:10 pm.
 After tearing through the residential sections of town, the tornado lifted at approximately 6:25 pm after being on the ground for over 9 mi.
 Most of the damage in Granite Falls was rated F2 and F3, but the extent of the damage at the corner of 9th avenue and 14th street caused the National Weather Service to classify it as an F4 tornado.
 The town and surrounding area suffered millions of dollars in property damage as a result of this tornado, which is ranked as one of the strongest in Minnesota's history.